 Note: If multi-factor authentication (MFA) is enabled with Tableau authentication, Bridge clients must be running Tableau Bridge version 2021.1 and later.
-For more information about Tableau with MFA, see About multi-factor authentication and Tableau Online(Link opens in a new window).
+For more information about Tableau with MFA, see About multi-factor authentication and Tableau Cloud(Link opens in a new window).

 Opt out of allowing connected clients

 Site admins can turn off this functionality, to require users to sign in explicitly each time they visit Tableau Cloud.

 Opting out of allowing connected clients is recommended if SAML is enabled on your site, and you want to ensure that users do not have access to Tableau Cloud when they are removed from the IdP’s SAML directory.

 Sign in to Tableau Cloud with your site admin credentials.

 Select Settings, and then select the Authentication tab.